 Please observe the following rules when blogging on the Vendor Forum:

-■ Do not promote your own company, products or partners in blogs on the Vendor Forum.
+■ Do not promote your own company, products, services, resources, events or partners in blogs on the Vendor Forum.
 Topics should be general industry interest.
 Copy and graphics should be non-promotional and vendor-neutral.

 ■ One reference to your company in the blog copy is permitted when you are discussing a survey or report conducted or commissioned by your company.
 A reference to your company's or partner's product is never permitted in the blog copy.

 ■ Companies that do not sponsor DEVOPSdigest can only include a link to their company home page at the end of the blog – no product pages or any other pages.
 Even if the product has its own URL separate from the company page, this cannot be included in place of the company home page.
 The home page link will always be included in the "Related Links" section at the end of the blog, and cannot be substituted with a hyperlink in the text.
 The home page link cannot include any tracking code.

-■ Only sponsors of DEVOPSdigest can include additional links at the end of the blog, to other pages on their websites, white papers, webinars, articles, blogs, product pages, etc. Click here to find out how you can sponsor DEVOPSdigest.
+■ Only sponsors of DEVOPSdigest can include additional links at the end of the blog.
+Click here to find out how you can sponsor DEVOPSdigest.

 ■ DEVOPSdigest removes old outdated links, but only updates outdated links for current sponsors of the site.

 ■ Do not place any hyperlinks in the body copy of a blog linking to your company's or any other vendor's web pages or other promotional pages.
 Hyperlinks in the body copy should only be to support factual points you are making.
-Hyperlinks in the body copy should only be to support factual points you are making.
-These hyperlinks can link to a supporting report or article as long as the content is not on your website or your partner's website, is not sponsored or commissioned by your company or partner, and does not promote your company or your partner company in any way.
+These hyperlinks can link to a supporting report or article as long as the content is not on your website or any other vendor's website, is not sponsored or commissioned by your company or any other vendor, and does not promote your company or any other vendor in any way.
 Hyperlinks cannot include any tracking code.
 Inclusion of any hyperlinks is at the sole discretion of DEVOPSdigest.

 ■ Try to keep blogs between 500-1000 words.
 This is more of a guideline than a rule.
 You can include more content if you wish, but DEVOPSdigest recommends posting shorter blogs more often.
-If you have written a 1000+ word blog, consider breaking it into two or more blogs, and post them a couple weeks apart.
+If you have written a 1000+ word blog, consider breaking it into two or more blogs.
 You could call them Part One and Part Two, if you like.
 If a blog is lengthy, DEVOPSdigest may choose to post it in multiple parts.

 ■ All blogs will be reviewed by DEVOPSdigest prior to publication.
 DEVOPSdigest reserves the right to edit any content submitted, and the publication of any blog is at the sole discretion of DEVOPSdigest.
 Vendor Forum blog posts are edited by DEVOPSdigest for spelling, basic grammar and punctuation.
 Vendor Forum blogs are also edited to ensure they meet DEVOPSdigest guidelines.

 ■ All Vendor Forum blogs must be original content that has not been published – and will not be published – on any other website.
 DEVOPSdigest periodically may request to re-post a blog, if the content is particularly valuable to our readers, but please do not pitch DEVOPSdigest to re-post your blog.

 ■ Please note that these guidelines are updated periodically to ensure continued alignment with DEVOPSdigest's mission.